adobe/phased-testing/README.md

 ### Execution Order
 By default, the phased tests, being implemented in TestNG follow the same rules as that test framework.
 This means that up to version 7.0.10 (included), the execution of the steps in a scenario follows an alphabetical rule.

-As of version 7.0.11 we have implemented code based order.
+As of version 8 we have implemented code based order.
 Whenever the system property, PHASED.TESTS.DETECT.ORDER is set, the steps are executed in the order the way we declared in the code.
-By default, we expect the coe to be in maven where the tests are in the directory src/test/java.
-However, this can be overriden by setting the eecution property PHASED.TESTS.CODE.ROOT.
+By default, we expect the code to be in maven where the tests are in the directory src/test/java.
+However, this can be overriden by setting the execution property PHASED.TESTS.CODE.ROOT.

 ## Integrity between Steps and Scenarios
 ### Phase Contexts - Managing the Scenario Step Executions